HeritageNetwork/mobi_results_extraction/README.rst

     # if there is any issue installing on your system, create a virtual environment to isolate the dependencies:
     python -m venv venv
+    .\venv\Scripts\activate

     # install only needs to happen once, not for each execution
     python -m pip install .

     # this runs the program
     python -m mobi_results_extraction

+    # if you created a virtual environment for the project, deactivate it
+    .\venv\Scripts\deactivate

 Then answer the prompts::